brunodpoliveira/Fallout1DemoAI/README.md

 - OpenAI and theokanning for providing the GPT-3.5 Turbo API
 - Korge developers for the game engine, and the Dungeon Starter Kit
 - GNUGRAF for providing critical feedback and support
+- mikiz from itch.io for their crosshair pack
+- szadiart from itch.io for their Post Apo tile pack

 ## Troubleshooting: Run a .jar file
 The game is packaged as a .jar.
 Below is how to run it: